gjohnston9/inception-simulation/README.md

 ### Setting up

 - For the simulation, you will need Python 2 and Python's NumPy library.
-- For the visualization software, you will need Java?
+- For the visualization software, you will need Java 8 with JavaFX.
+Using the Oracle JDK instead of OpenJDK will make this easier, since JavaFX comes bundled with the Oracle JDK.

 ### Running the code